Installing your first Linux system

 For Arch:

-sudo pacman -Syu - Create an SSH key if you’ll access the machine remotely:
+- Create an SSH key if you will access the machine remotely:

-Use ssh-copy-id or manually append the public key to ~/.ssh/authorizedkeys. - Remove unnecessary services that listen on ports.
-Check with:
+Use ssh-copy-id or append the public key to ~/.ssh/authorized_keys by hand.

 ss -tuln

-3) Firewall rules.
-Start simple and safe.
+Firewall rules should start simple.
 On Ubuntu, I use ufw because it is clear and scriptable.

 sudo apt install ufw